Someone recently asked me if she can use avocado oil for low porosity hair.

 Add It To Products

-You can drench your hair in an avocado oil mask as a pre-poo or deep conditioner before hitting the shower for wash day.
+You can drench your hair in an avocado oil mask as a pre-shampoo or deep conditioner before hitting the shower for wash day.

 And on days when you feel like your hair is parched, you can add a few drops of it into your shampoo and conditioner for that extra nourishment.